sonic-net/SONiC/doc/mgmt/SONiC_YANG_Model_Guidelines.md

 }
 ```

 ### 18. In some cases it may be required to split an ABNF table into multiple YANG lists based on the data stored in the ABNF table.

-Example : "INTERFACE" table stores VRF names to which an interface belongs, also it stores IP address of each interface.
-Hence it is needed to split them into two different YANG lists.
+In this case it is crucial to ensure that the List keys are non-overlapping, unique, and unambiguous.

+#### Strategies for Ensuring Unique and Unambiguous Keys

+1. **Composite Keys with Different Number of Elements**: Utilize composite keys that have a different number of key elements to distinguish lists.

+2. **Different Data Types with Constraints**: Use constraints like length, pattern, or range to make keys of different data types non-overlapping.

+3. **Pattern Constraints**: Implement regular expressions to define specific patterns that keys must match.

+4. **Length and Range Constraints**: Limit the length of strings or the range of integers to make them unique.

 #### ABNF
 ```